Quantcast

 The cannery was the best place in town to find a summer job.
 Over the years those activities have been curtailed by environmentalists.
 Almost no logging is allowed in the Tongass National Forest, fishing is strictly regulated, and the long defunct cannery is slated to become a marine museum.
 As with so many beautiful places, eco-tourism has become the mainstay.

 Outside Magazine voted Haines the best place to live if you don’t have to make a living.
-The population has not increased—rather it has been transfused by an enclave of artists and a burgeoning population of retiring Boomers.
+The population has not increased—rather it has been transfused by an enclave of artists and a burgeoning population of retiring boomers.
 Local author Heather Lende’s If You Lived Here, I’d Know Your Name is the latest bid to put Haines on the map.

 A leisurely drive on Mud Bay Road, past the cannery, to the tip of the peninsula takes you to Extreme Dreams.
 John and Sharon Swenson have thoughtfully framed the Davidson Glacier in their art gallery window and welcome visitors.